-Pan-Fried Broccoli Raab Sandwiches with Anchovy-White Bean Spread, Fresh Mozzarella & Roasted Red Peppers
+Recipe: Pan-Fried Broccoli Raab Sandwiches with Anchovy-White Bean Spread, Fresh Mozzarella & Roasted Red Peppers

 This is the winter sister to my favorite summery treat: mozzarella, tomato and basil sandwiches.
 Don't be put off by the anchovies - I promise your white bean spread won't taste fishy!
 The anchovies simply add a bit of delicious umami flavor.
 (Omit them if you must!)
 Use fresh-baked Italian rolls or focaccia for best results.